WYDE (AM): MOR and Music of Your Life

+Christian Contemporary and Oldies

-In August 1983, WCRT returned to the air with the new on-air name "Love 1260" and the new contemporary Christian music format.
+In August 1983, WCRT returned with the new on-air name "Love 1260" and the new contemporary Christian music format.
 A weak signal that did not reach the suburbs at night, the waning popularity of AM radio, and competition from WDJC-FM were among several reasons why Love 1260 was not particularly successful.
-Less than three years later, Love 1260 dropped contemporary Christian music in favor of an adult contemporary format.
+Less than three years later, Love 1260 dropped contemporary Christian music in favor of an adult contemporary music format.

-In 1986, WCRT dropped adult contemporary music in favor of an all-oldies format.
-It continued with this format until 1991, when it dropped music programming in favor of an all business news format and new call letters WCEO.
-The business news format continued until 1994, when Crawford Broadcasting Company, the owners of WDJC-FM, bought the station and launched a “Christian country’ music format on the station, which was relaunched as WDJC.
-Later in the 1990s, the station changed formats again, this time to black gospel music, placing it in direct competition with format leader WAGG and several other stations.
+In 1986, WCRT dropped AC music in favor of an all-oldies format.
+It played the hits of the 1950s and 60s until 1991, when it dropped music programming in favor of an all business news format and new call letters WCEO.
+The business news format continued until 1994, when Crawford Broadcasting Company, the owners of WDJC-FM, bought the station and launched a Christian country music format on the station, which was relaunched as WDJC.
+Later in the 1990s, the station changed formats again, this time to urban gospel music, placing it in direct competition with format leader WAGG and several other stations.
 In late 1997 this format was dropped and the on air moniker "Radio Bible University" was adopted.
-The station was brokered out to Christian preaching and teaching programs, along with some local talk shows.
-The "Dixie Gospel Caravan with Wayne Wallace" was rebroadcast from sister station WDJC-FM every evening on WDJC due to its low power.
+The station was brokered Christian talk and teaching programs, along with some local talk shows.
+The "Dixie Gospel Caravan with Wayne Wallace" was rebroadcast from sister station WDJC-FM every evening on WDJC 1260.

+Legends 1260

-In 1999, 1260 AM in Birmingham returned to its roots.
-Christian programming was dropped, and the station once again became an adult standards station with the call letters WLGS.
+In 1999, 1260 AM ended most of the Christian programming.
+The station once again became an adult standards station.
+It changed its call letters to WLGS, which stood for "Legends."
 Known on the air as “Legends 1260”, the station achieved moderate ratings success.
-By 2001, the station added some oldies music to its playlist, and by 2002, it had segued into a full-fledged oldies station.
+By 2001, the station added some oldies music to its playlist.
+By 2002, it had segued into a full-time oldies station, playing 1960s and 70s hits.
 In 2003, the station dropped the oldies format and became a full-time simulcast partner of WYDE-FM, rebroadcasting the FM station's conservative talk radio format.
 The simulcast continued for the next three years.

-In October 2006, WYDE changed its call letters to WLGD, and returned to the music format it had employed in the early 2000s (decade).
+In October 2006, WYDE changed its call letters to WLGD.
 Once again, the station was known on the air as "Legends 1260" and was an adult standards station, focusing primarily on vocal music from the 1950s, 1960s and 1970s.
 Long-time Birmingham radio veterans Burt and Kurt, formerly of WSGN, WMJJ-Magic 96.5 and WODL-Oldies 106.9, headlined the new station's morning show.

+Simulcasting WYDE-FM 101.1

-In July 2007, the station changed it calls once again back to WYDE and began simulcasting the new Classic Hits station WYDE 101.1 FM with Burt and Kurt in the morning drive spot.
-The classic hits format was dropped in early 2009 for a return to talk radio.
+In July 2007, the station changed it call letters once again.
+It went back to WYDE and began simulcasting the new Classic Hits station WYDE 101.1 FM with Burt and Kurt in the morning drive spot.

-On November 5, 2018 WYDE changed its format from talk to Christian inspirational music, simulcasting WYDE-FM 92.5 FM Cordova.
+The classic hits format was dropped in early 2009 for a return to talk radio with some Christian talk and teaching programs and Southern Gospel music.